 The end of the trial is considered completed when participants are no longer being examined or the last participant's last trial visit has occurred.
-At the end of the trial, the Sponsor-Investigator should ensure that Human Research Ethics Committees (HRECs) and Research Governance Offices (RGOs) are informed along with funding bodies (where applicable).
+At the end of the trial, the Sponsor-Investigator should ensure that Human Research Ethics Committees (HRECs) and Research Governance Offices (RGOs) are informed along with regulatory bodies (in Australia this will be the TGA where the trial has been conducted under a CTN/CTX scheme) and funding bodies (where applicable).